 Study the theory (the lecture notes and relevant sections in the book), Part I below, and complete the preparatory exercises before the start of the lab.
-The preparatory exercises need to be completed to get a passing grade on the lab, so show them to the teacher in order to verify that they are completed.
-At the beginning of the lab, Part II of the theme, the computer exercises, will be handed out and uploaded to the home page of the course.
+Provide answers to the preparatory exercises on the same answer sheet as used for reporting the computer exercise.
 General rules for the preparatory exercises and the computer exercises:

-- Each student should hand in individually completed solutions. - You may discuss the problem among fellow students.
+- Each student should hand in individually completed solutions.
+(Note that the exam will likely contain questions on the preparatory exercises and the lab material!) - You may discuss the problem among fellow students.
 If you receive considerable help from someone, say so in your solutions. - Do not copy solutions or code from others.
 Do not lend your solution or code to other students.